bhavinmoriya/Bhavin-Moriya/README.md

 # My Portfolio

 I am Bhavin.
 I teach Mathematics at The University of Vicosa.
 I am pretty excited about learning Data Science.
-For example, “I believe that data tells us more than just numbers, it helps us understand our users and their desires and a lot more.
+I believe that data tells us more than just numbers, it helps us understand our users and their desires and a lot more.
 I shall be sharing some of my projects here.

 # Project 0 : Basics
 1. [Introduction to PySpark](https://www.kaggle.com/bhavinmoriya/introduction-to-pyspark)